eusouoviana/express-mysql-client/README.md

 ## Usage

-To begin using node-mysql-admin, simply follow the instructions below.
+To begin using express-mysql-client, simply follow the instructions below.

 [Login](#login) | [Navbar](#navbar) | [Overview](#overview) | [Database](#database) | [System](#system) | [Settings](#settings)

 ### Login
-Navigate to yourdomain/myadmin and log in using your MySQL Server credentials. node-mysql-admin will attempt to connect to your MySQL server and validate the information you provided.
+Navigate to yourdomain/myadmin and log in using your MySQL Server credentials. express-mysql-client will attempt to connect to your MySQL server and validate the information you provided.
 Once verified, you will be redirected to the Overview page.

 ### Navbar

-The navbar located at the top of the page contains links to all the main views within node-mysql-admin and a button to logout is available throughout the app.
+The navbar located at the top of the page contains links to all the main views within express-mysql-client and a button to logout is available throughout the app.
 The navbar includes links to Overview, DB, System, Direct Query, and Settings.
 These pages are described below.

 ### Overview
 This page displays a dashboard of relevant server information including CPU usage, a